home | what's new | other sitescontact | about

 rational expression: a/b where a or b is a polynomial

-We use algebra to solve for an unknown, that is, when we have incomplete information and we're trying to find out the missing parts; therfore, in order to address, to speak about, the problem, we arrange what we know and don't know as single-item "words" (terms) and "phrases" (expressions) and "sentences" (statements) with which we might structure the issue, or begin to formulate the data into a complete thought of problem solving.
+We use algebra to solve for an unknown, that is, when we have incomplete information and we're trying to find out the missing parts; therefore, in order to address, to speak about, the problem, we arrange what we know and don't know as single-item "words" (terms) and "phrases" (expressions) and "sentences" (statements) with which we might structure the issue, or begin to formulate the data into a complete thought of problem solving.